ducarme/springable/README.md

 which together, define the angle ABC (B is the vertex of the angle).
 More precisely, the angle ABC is the angle by which the segment BA must rotate counterclockwise (about B) to align with segment BC.
 The angle is always between 0 and 2π.

-Along with its three nodes, the **mechanical behavior** must be specified, and optionally the natural angle of the rotation spring (in radians).
+Along with its three nodes, the **mechanical behavior** must be specified, and optionally the natural angle of the angular spring (in radians).
 If no natural angle is provided, the natural angle is automatically set to the angle defined by the three specified nodes.
 The mechanical behavior describes its intrinsic (torque)-(angle-change) relation.
 It can be a linear behavior
-(the rotation spring follows [Hooke's law](https://en.wikipedia.org/wiki/Hooke%27s_law)) or a nonlinear one (see section [Specifying a nonlinear mechanical behavior](#specifying-a-nonlinear-mechanical-behavior)).
+(the angular spring follows [Hooke's law](https://en.wikipedia.org/wiki/Hooke%27s_law)) or a nonlinear one (see section [Specifying a nonlinear mechanical behavior](#specifying-a-nonlinear-mechanical-behavior)).

-To define a rotation spring, a line with the following structure is added to the section `ROTATION SPRINGS`:\
+To define a angular spring, a line with the following structure is added to the section `ANGULAR SPRINGS`:\
 `<node index>-<node index>-<node index>, <mechanical behavior>, [natural angle]`.
 * `<node index>` is the index of node A.
 * `<node index>` is the index of node B.
 * `<node index>` is the index of node C.
-* `<mechanical behavior>` is the angular mechanical behavior of the rotation spring.
-To specify a **linear** rotation spring, the mechanical behavior is simply the **spring constant** (positive float), that is the slope of its (torque)-(angle-change) curve.
+* `<mechanical behavior>` is the angular mechanical behavior of the angular spring.
+To specify a **linear** angular spring, the mechanical behavior is simply the **spring constant** (positive float), that is the slope of its (torque)-(angle-change) curve.
-* `[natural angle]` is the natural angle of the rotation spring in radians (float in [0, 2π[).
+* `[natural angle]` is the natural angle of the angular spring in radians (float in [0, 2π[).
-It is an optional parameter; if not provided the natural angle of the rotation spring will automatically be set to the angle defined by nodes A, B and C as created in the `NODES` section.
+It is an optional parameter; if not provided the natural angle of the angular spring will automatically be set to the angle defined by nodes A, B and C as created in the `NODES` section.

 Example: